Man accused of holding National Guard members at gunpoint

-LUBBOCK, Texas (AP) - An Arizona man is accused of forcing off the road a National Guard envoy that was transporting COVID-19 vaccines in West Texas and then holding 11 guard members at gunpoint.
+LUBBOCK, Texas (AP) - An Arizona man is accused of forcing off the road a National Guard convoy that was transporting COVID-19 vaccines in West Texas and then holding 11 guard members at gunpoint.

 Larry Harris, 66, of Wilcox, Arizona, told police that he stopped three vans because he believed people inside them had kidnapped a woman and child, authorities said.
 None of the National Guard members were injured, and Harris was arrested Tuesday morning when police responded to the scene.